9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 This code is tied by its result type to our `Supply` monad.
-We can easily generalize to any monad that implements our `MonadSupply` interface by modifying our function\'s type.
+We can easily generalize to any monad that implements our `MonadSupply` interface by modifying our function's type.
 Notice that the body of the function remains unchanged.

 :::: captioned-content